Afterschool instruction in the visual and performing arts

 Professional development for artists and educators

 CAP encourages lifelong learning in the arts and motivates local arts educators to remain current with trends and best practices in all arts disciplines for the benefit of their roles as both instructors and practitioners.
-Through local and national partnerships with organizations like VSA Florida and the John F. Kennedy Center for the Performing Arts, CAP is able to provide high-quality training that develops the capacity of arts educators to deliver effective, meaningful instruction in the arts; school administrators to support arts programming; and professional artists to support the needs of public education.
+Through local and national partnerships with organizations like Arts4All Florida and the John F. Kennedy Center for the Performing Arts, CAP is able to provide high-quality training that develops the capacity of arts educators to deliver effective, meaningful instruction in the arts; school administrators to support arts programming; and professional artists to support the needs of public education.

 Visual and performing arts student talent recognition